Knitting 101: Yarn Weights

 Yarn weight refers to the thickness of the yarn.
 It is often measured in wraps per inch (WPI).
 The ply count is also an essential factor.
 Yarn can range from the finest to the heaviest weights.
 Depending on your project, certain yarn weights might be more appropriate if you want your project to have the same dimensions and appearance as your pattern.
 Here are some of the most common yarn weight categories.

 Lace is one of the thinnest and lightest weight yarn that you can purchase.
 This is generally used for projects that are meant to be light and airy such as shawls with lace patterns, doilies, and other lace designs.
 Make sure that you handle it gently since it susceptible to tangling and breakage.
+You can go to bazaars in Amsterdam that feature lace projects.
+Just “get a tour package with bezienswaardigheden Amsterdam en omgeving” or get a tour package with sights Amsterdam and surroundings.

 Slight thicker than lace, fingering is the preferred weight for crafter who want to create fine stitches.
 This weight class is also most appropriate for smaller pieces such as shawls or fine children clothes.